egoroof/2gis-test-task/README.md

 ## If I start this project today

 Current project have major problems: super big js bundle size, slow sorting algorithm and slow markers painting (as they're DOM elements).
+Also it doesn't correctly project geo coordinates to screen coordinates and it won't correctly work on retina display.

 - For fast sorting I would use [2gis/general](https://github.com/2gis/general).
 - For fast marker drawing I would use [2gis/markerdrawer](https://github.com/2gis/markerdrawer).